maxxiimo/the-front-end-manifesto/Storytelling.md

 Storytelling.

 Back in 2008 at "An Event Apart: Boston" I remember listening to [Jason Santa Maria][], then the Creative Director of Happy Cog Studios, give a presentation called "Good Design Ain't Easy."
 He described how stories were being told by design, with the designer in effect becoming the narrator.
-When I worked for Fidelity Investments as an  Information Architect, I remember another presenter at the company auditorium sharing his thoughts on storytelling and its importance in design.
+When I worked for Fidelity Investments as an  Information Architect, I remember another presenter that same year at the company auditorium sharing his thoughts on storytelling and its importance in design.
 Although I no longer remember his name, I do remember his talk thesis: people understand and remember stories.

-These talks have stuck with me over the years, and have become the manner in which I view site design.
-What follows is an explanation of how to build a story for your website and translate that into code; and a site look and feel (styles).
+These talks have stuck with me over the years, and have become the manner in which I view site design; as storytelling.
+What follows is an explanation of how to build a story for your website and translate that into code, and the sites look and feel (styles).

 ### Blocks of Information